pluralsight/PS-AutoLab-Env/Detailed-Setup-Instructions.md

 If your computer is controlled by Group Policy, you may encounter problems.

 > It is *possible* to run this module with nested virtualization inside a Windows 10 Hyper-V virtual machine but it is **not** recommended.
-> Some networking features may not work properly and overall performancel will be reduced.
+> Some networking features may not work properly and overall performance will be reduced.

 ## Pre-Check